Can I get credit during an IVA?

 So, what’s the deal?

 An IVA can lower your monthly outgoings considerably, whilst giving you allowances for food, entertainment, fuel, childcare, pocket money and holidays.
 This new found freedom will eliminate the need for credit completely, you just need to stick to your budget and concentrate on enjoying life.
+If you haven’t taken out an IVA, but you are interested – please get in touch to see your options.

 Can I get credit after an IVA?